Nanchang CJ-6: Civilian use

 Due to its low price and sturdy construction, the CJ-6A is a popular hobby plane.
+The aircraft appears on the civil register of the US, Australia, New Zealand, UK, South Africa and other countries.

 A used CJ-6 in the United States can cost as little as $75,000.
-The aircraft appears on the civil register of the US, Australia, New Zealand, UK, South Africa and other countries.
+At Cameron Airpark Estates in California, former US Air Force squadron commander Carl Gremlick operates a restored CJ-6 from his home hangar and is part of a local community of pilots who taxi their aircraft on the neighborhood’s wide streets.

 In Australia, CJ-6 aircraft are generally operated in the Limited Category.
 This is administered by the Australian Warbirds Association Limited (AWAL).
 The AWAL operates under an approval from the Australian government's Civil Aviation Safety Authority (CASA) to manage the operation of ex-military aircraft.